Continuing Education Activity

 There are case reports of macular edema that have been reported in the literature, as well as cases of ovulation in anovulatory women.

 Contraindications to rosiglitazone include patients with active liver disease, hypersensitivity, Type 1 diabetes mellitus, diabetic ketoacidosis, and hyperosmolar hyperglycemic state.

 Strict contraindications to the administration of rosiglitazone include patients with congestive heart failure with New York Heart Association functional class III or IV.
 Thiazolidinediones, including rosiglitazone, can exacerbate congestive heart failure.
 After starting this drug, and adjusting the dose, observe patients for signs and symptoms of heart failure (weight gain, edema, dyspnea), which would indicate discontinuation of therapy.
 Combination with insulin in patients with congestive heart failure functional class I and II may increase the risk of other cardiovascular effects.
 Peroxisome proliferator-activated (PPAR) gamma agonists can cause fluid retention when used in combination with insulin.

-Monitoring of the liver function test (particularly the ALT) should take place at the beginning of the treatment, then every month for 12 months, and then every three months consequently.
+Monitoring of the liver function test (particularly the ALT) should occur at the beginning of the treatment, then every month for 12 months, and then every three months.

 In the case of renal impairment, no adjustment in the dose is necessary.

-Rosiglitazone requires an interprofessional team approach, including physicians, specialists, specialty-trained nurses, and pharmacists, all collaborating across disciplines to achieve optimal patient results and prevent complications.
+Rosiglitazone requires an interprofessional team approach, including clinicians (MDs, DOs, and mid-level practitioners), specialists, specialty-trained nurses, and pharmacists, all collaborating across disciplines to achieve optimal patient results and prevent complications.
+[Level 5]